SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Messaging (Unicast, Broadcast, Multicast).md

 ![Figure 012](./resources/messaging-02.png)

-However, they can be must more complicated, being sent through 1 or more additional nodes through the network.
+However, they can be much more complicated, being routed through 1 or more additional nodes through the network.

 ![Figure 03](./resources/messaging-03.png)